Victorian mahogany drop leaf table having a shaped top with molded edge

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
+Exclusive materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French designers.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands recreate such furniture inspired by Italian and French craftsmen, showcasing admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of elite antique furniture is originality.
+The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the authenticity of each piece, matching the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details